jebaird/jebaird.github.com/_posts/2013-10-31-web-components.md

 If I have a custom element that I would like to export to another app, now how do I share it and or include it on my page?
 The answer is HTMLImports.
 Its via a link tag, `<link rel="import" href="my-botton.html">`.
 Its works very similar as you would include javascript files in HTML documents.
 As of Oct.
 '13 it only works in chrome canary.
 Polymer and x-tags have a polly-fill for this feature since its the least supported of the four features that make up web components.
 You might find this [stackoverflow](http://stackoverflow.com/questions/17612405/import-html-document-using-html-link-rel) post useful.

-But the gist of most polly-fills, are they search for all the link tags that have the rel attr equal to input an create an XHR request and do a `document.write()` with the contents of the file to the DOM.
+But the gist of most polly-fills, are they search for all the link tags that have the rel attr equal to import and create an XHR request and do a `document.write()` with the contents of the file to the DOM.
 That way the scripts are able to be parsed by the browser.

 ## Poly-fills and frameworks